camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Selecting process instances to migrate

 Process instances can be selected for migration by either providing a set of process instance IDs or providing a process instance query.
-It is also possible to specify both, a list of process instance ids and a query.
+It is also possible to specify both, a list of process instance IDs and a query.
-The process instances to be migrated will then be the combination of the resulting sets.
+The process instances to be migrated will then be the union of the resulting sets.

 #### List of process instances

-The process instances which should be migrated by a migration plan can either be specified as a list of the process instance ids:
+The process instances which should be migrated by a migration plan can either be specified as a list of the process instance IDs:

 ```Java
 MigrationPlan migrationPlan = ...;